 To illustrate this methodology, consider the example of Ukraine, which declared itself independent from the Soviet Union in 1991.
-To estimate what would have been the post-independence per capita GDP trajectory of Ukraine in absence of secession, we rely on the remaining 153 countries in our sample which were independent in 1991, but were not confronted with state state fragmentation between 1981 and 1991, to construct a weighted average country that best resembles Ukraine in the pre-independence period for a number of growth predictors.
-As it turns out, the optimal set of weights constructs this synthetic version of Ukraine as a weighted average of - in decreasing order of their corresponding weights - Malaysia, China, Panama, the United States and Singapore, see table 2.
+To estimate what would have been the postindependence per capita GDP trajectory of Ukraine in absence of secession, we rely on the remaining 153 countries in our sample which were independent in 1991, but were not confronted with state state fragmentation between 1981 and 1991, to construct a weighted average country that best resembles Ukraine in the pre-independence period for a number of growth predictors.
+As it turns out, the optimal set of weights constructs this synthetic version of Ukraine as a weighted average of - in decreasing order of their corresponding weights - Malaysia, Romania, South Korea and Australia, see table 2.